How to Lose Belly Fat

 There is no magic pill or exercise for reducing belly fat—although many proclaim to have the cure.
 There are, however, several positive steps we can take to lose the inches, and restore healthier functioning to our vital organs.
 These cures are not glamorous but are effective.

-1. Exercise.
 Vigorous exercise burns fat including stubborn belly fat.
 It increases muscle mass, which then increases the body’s metabolism.
+Whole body engagement attacks the fat more than specific abdominal focused exercises like crunches.

 Your current fitness level determines what is or is not vigorous exercise.
 A brisk walk, circuit training, or interval training all can burn calories and challenge current fitness levels, depending on your state of fitness.
 If you have been inactive or are making significant changes to your routines, consult with your doctor.

-2. Improve your diet.
 Make your calories count.
 Nutrition is the foundation of health.
 Whole body health is not simply a calorie restricted diet.
 Calorie restriction when employed haphazardly can be as damaging as over indulging.
 Eliminate trans-fats (often listed as hydrogenated oils) and saturated fats, processed foods and simple carbohydrates (sugars and refined flours) while simultaneously increasing whole foods.
 Increased fiber intake has been shown to reduce visceral fat.
 Healthy fats from nuts, fish and avocado also have been associated with visceral fat loss.
-Dr. Oz suggests adding low fat dairy products and green tea to your diet to help fight visceral fat.
+Dr. Oz suggests adding low fat dairy products and green tea to your diet to help fight visceral fat (2017).